Llanddoged

-Llanddoged is a small village which lies in the hills a little over a mile to the north of Llanrwst, in Conwy county borough, Wales.
+Llanddoged is a small village which lies in the hills a little over a mile to the north of Llanrwst, in Conwy County Borough, Wales.
 The village itself has a small population, with a surrounding rural farming community.
 Most of the population are Welsh speakers.
 Llanddoged shares its community council with the rural community of Maenan.

-Llanddoged has two small hamlets attached to it - Groesffordd and Tan-Lan.
+Llanddoged has two small hamlets attached to it - Groesffordd and Tan-lan.
 Groesffordd has a motor repair garage known as 'Garej Groesffordd'.
 Tan-lan was known for its notorious bends on the A470 where, before road improvements, many road traffic collisions had occurred.
 Tan-lan is also home to an Environment Agency Wales depot.

 Amenities

 It has a primary school, Ysgol Llanddoged, and education is delivered through the medium of Welsh.
 Many of the children at the school are from Llanddoged or Maenan but some also from Llanrwst.
 The school hall also acts as a community centre.
 Several organisations such as 'Merched y Wawr' and the Women's Institute also meet here.

 The village has views on the many walking paths and routes that circle it.
 There is also a small playground park and playing field, known as 'Cae Cetyn'.

 The parish church is called Eglwys St Doged, after whom the village is named.
 The church is part of the diocese of St Asaph within the Church in Wales.
-Services are conducted Bilingually every Sunday from 9:30 to 10:30.
+After being made redundant, St Doged's church is now cared for by The Friends of Friendless Churches, who have carried out a programme of repairs to the fabric of this church.